FikaWorks/grgate/README.md

 # platform to use
 platform: github # github|gitlab, default: github

-# Github configuration
+# GitHub configuration
-# when creating the Github app, make sure to set the following permissions:
+# when creating the GitHub App, make sure to set the following permissions:
-#   - Administration read/write
+# A. for self-hosting, the following permissions are required to process
+#    repositories through webhook events:
-#   - Checks read/write
+#      - Checks read-only
 #      - Contents read/write
 #      - Metadata read-only
-#   - Commit statuses read/write
+#      - Commit statuses read-only
-#
-# subscribe to the following webhook events:
+#    and subscribe to the following webhook events:
 #      - Check runs
 #      - Check suites
 #      - Releases
 #      - Statuses
+# B. when using the cli, additional permissions are required to interact with
+#    checks and commit statuses:
+#      - Checks read/write
+#      - Contents read/write
+#      - Metadata read-only
+#      - Commit statuses read/write
 github:
   appID: 000000
   installationID: 00000000
   privateKeyPath: path-to-key.pem

-# Gitlab configuration
+# GitLab configuration
 # when creating the Gitlab token, make sure to set the following permissions:
 #   - read_repository
 # subscribe to the following webhook events: